Brick: Middle East and South Asia

 Between 5000 and 4500 BC, Mesopotamia had discovered fired brick.
 The standard brick sizes in Mesopotamia followed a general rule: the width of the dried or burned brick would be twice its thickness, and its length would be double its width.

-The South Asian inhabitants of Mehrgarh also constructed, air-dried mud-brick structures, between 7000 and 3300 BC. and later the ancient Indus Valley cities of Mohenjo-daro, Harappa, and Mehrgarh.
+The South Asian inhabitants of Mehrgarh also constructed air-dried mudbrick structures between 7000 and 3300 BC and later the ancient Indus Valley cities of Mohenjo-daro, Harappa, and Mehrgarh.
 Ceramic, or fired brick was used as early as 3000 BC in early Indus Valley cities like Kalibangan.

 In the middle of the third millennium BC, there was a rise in monumental baked brick architecture in Indus cities.
 Examples included the Great Bath at Mohenjo-daro, the fire altars of Kaalibangan, and the granary of Harappa.
 There was a uniformity to the brick sizes throughout the Indus Valley region, conforming to the 1:2:4, thickness, width, and length ratio.
 As the Indus civilization began its decline at the start of the second millennium BC, Harappans migrated east, spreading their knowledge of brickmaking technology.
 This led to the rise of cities like Pataliputra, Kausambi, and Ujjain, where there was an enormous demand for kiln-made bricks.

 By 604 BC, bricks were the construction materials for architectural wonders such as the Hanging Gardens of Babylon, where glazed fired bricks were put into practice.